MassTransit/MassTransit/docs/usage/retries.md

 # Configuring Retry

+> More detail on handling exceptions is available at the [Handling exceptions](usage/exception.md) page.

 Errors happen, and when they do it's important to handle those errors gracefully.
 In a distributed system, transient errors can occur for a variety of reasons, such a network glitches, service restarts, etc. To handle those types of errors, MassTransit has the ability to retry messages.

 To configure message retry on a receive endpoint: